Sandy Walsh: Netherlands

+Indonesia

 In May 2022, Walsh confirmed that he had decided to represent Indonesia at international level.
 On 22 November 2022, Walsh received a call-up from Indonesia national team coach Shin Tae-Yong for a training camp in preparation for the 2022 AFF Championship.
 He was however called back by his club.

 On 27 May 2023, Walsh received call-up to the Indonesia national team for friendly matches against Palestine and Argentina.
 However, Walsh was unable to play in both matches, as he got a calf injury during training.

 On 29 August 2023, Walsh received another call-up to the national team for the friendly match against Turkmenistan.
 He went on to make his debut against said team in a 2–0 win.

 On 24 January 2024, Walsh scored his debut goal in injury-time for the national team in a 1–3 loss against Japan in the final match of the 2023 AFC Asian Cup group stage.

 On 5 September 2024, in the first match of the third round of 2026 FIFA World Cup qualification, Walsh scored a goal against Saudi Arabia through a deflection from his teammate Ragnar Oratmangoen in a 1–1 draw.